Burn (Usher song): Critical reception

 "Burn" was lauded by contemporary music critics.
 Jem Aswad of Entertainment Weekly complimented Dupri and Cox for producing what he called the "best song" from the album, along with "Confessions Part II", which they also produced.
 Aswad said the songs feature "mellifluous melodies".
 Laura Sinagra of Rolling Stone found Usher's singing a "sweet falsetto on the weepy breakup song ", adding, it "convincingly marries resolve and regret, but when it comes to rough stuff, there's still no 'u' in p-i-m-p."
 Cibula called the song brilliant and considers its step one and step two technique a hit.
 Jon Caramanica of Blender complimented the song for being the only "serviceable" track among all ballad-influenced songs in the album which "often drown in their own inanity."
-Ande Kellman of Allmusic considered "Burn" as one of the Usher's best moments in the album, together with "Caught Up", the final single from Confessions.
+Andy Kellman of Allmusic considered "Burn" as one of the Usher's best moments in the album, together with "Caught Up", the final single from Confessions.
 Steve Jones of USA Today stated that Usher is singing about a relationship that cannot be saved because of the "flame has simply died".

-"Burn" has since been regarded as one of Usher's best songs.
-In 2016, Complex ranked the song number two on their list of the 25 greatest Usher songs, and in 2021, American Songwriter ranked the song number four on their list of the 10 greatest Usher songs.

 "Burn" was nominated at the 47th Grammy Awards for Best Male R&B Vocal Performance and Best R&B Song.
 The song earned British record company EMI the "Publisher of the Year" at the American Society of Composers, Authors, and Publishers 2005 Pop Music Awards.
+In 2016, Complex ranked the song number two on their list of the 25 greatest Usher songs, and in 2021, American Songwriter ranked the song number four on their list of the 10 greatest Usher songs.